nspcast/htotw/content/posts/2016-01-28-episode-131-chris-king.md

 ---
-title: Episode 131 – Epistemology and Ethics with Chris King
+title: AN 131 – Epistemology and Ethics with Chris King
 author: Dustin
 type: post
 date: 2016-01-28T08:00:11+00:00